- Bachelor's Degree Completion

 - Institutional Review Board

 Graduate Certificates offer career changers and working professionals an affordable option to gain education and training needed to improve career opportunities and boost your professional skills.
-Graduate certificates can help can make you more marketable, knowledgeable, and capable in the workplace.
+Graduate certificates can make you more marketable, knowledgeable, and capable in the workplace.

 Best of all, our graduate certificates can be completely quickly and efficiently.
 In just 4-6 courses, you can earn a graduate certificate at Regis College.
 Graduate certificates may be completely independently or applied towards one of our Masters degrees.
 Alumni of a Regis College Graduate Program (within the past five years) who are applying to a Regis Graduate Certificate Program are not required to resubmit transcripts, a letter of recommendation, or personal statement.
 A completed application form is the only additional requirement.

 Up to two courses may be taken prior to applying to the program, and the option to waive the GRE requirement is available for all certificate programs.

 Professional Writing for New Media

 The Graduate Certificate in Health Administration provides students fundamental business skills along with a broad understanding of management in a health care setting.
 Health administrators need to possess a variety of management, communication, and leadership skills.
 They work in various types of health care facilities that provide a wide array of health care services and levels of care.
 Techniques of analysis and evaluation will be applied to the delivery of health services.